Drug and Substance Abuse

 ISO is often mixed in with street heroin, or pressed into counterfeit opioid pills sold on the streets, like counterfeit Dilaudid 'M-8' tablets and oxycodone 'M30' tablets.
 In powder form, ISO appears yellow, brown, or off-white in color.

 Abused substances are not always illegal

-Drug abuse can also occur with legal prescription drugs used in illegal ways.
-The levels of prescription narcotic abuse in the U.S. surpasses the abuse of many illegal drugs.
-The unlawful use of steroids as performance enhancing drugs, seen in college-level, Olympic and professional sports has resulted in a unique set of international anti-doping standards.
+Drug abuse can also occur with legal prescription drugs used in illegal ways, as is seen with the ongoing opioid epidemic.
+The levels of prescription opioid (narcotics) abuse in the U.S. surpasses the abuse of many illegal drugs.
+The unlawful use of steroids as performance enhancing drugs like anabolic steroids seen in college-level, Olympic and professional sports has resulted in a unique set of international anti-doping standards.

 - Bath Salts

-- MDMA (ecstasy)
+- MDMA (Ecstasy, Molly)

 - TCP (Tenocyclidine)

 - Xylazine (Tranq Dope)